Irish deputy leader urges Israel ‘to show humanity’ and allow more aid into Gaza

 Ireland’s deputy premier has appealed to Israel “to show humanity” and allow more aid into Gaza amid a “catastrophic” humanitarian situation.

-Micheal Martin, who is Ireland’s foreign affairs minister, made the comments at an event in Dublin with EU Commissioner for Humanitarian Aid and Crisis Management Janez Lenarcic.
+Micheal Martin, who is Ireland’s foreign affairs minister, was speaking at an event in Dublin with EU Commissioner for Humanitarian Aid and Crisis Management Janez Lenarcic.

 Mr Lenarcic described the conditions in Gaza as “a man-made disaster”.